Complaining is Good for You, if You Do it Right. Science Agrees with Me.

 It was such a relief for us both!
 We loved it so much that my sister proposed we choose a day every week to complain.
 And so #ComplaintTuesday was born.

-Ever since that day, Tuesday has become our favorite day of the week—and we look forward to it without fail.
+Since that day, Tuesday has become our favorite day of the week, and we look forward to it.

 The rules: #ComplaintTuesday is all about curation and restraint.
 All week long, you save up your complaints until Tuesday, when you allow yourself to complain ALL DAY LONG, whenever you feel like it.